-There have been no dividends declared for the financial year ended 30 June 2021 (2020: nil).
+There have been no dividends declared for the financial year ended 30 June 2022 (2021: nil).
+No interim dividends have been declared for the financial year ended 30 June 2022.
+There are no dividend or distribution reinvestment plans in operation.